 Sometimes pets also let their paws get in on the action by holding fabric down as they chew it.
 This means you should check the whole garment for damaged areas.

 Because of the nature of chewing damage, any lasting repair will have to do more than just fill the holes.
 Strained fabric will either need to be supported or removed completely so that the damage doesn’t spread.

-Whatever type of patch you use, you can go on to improve the appearance of the chewed fabric by adding extra fibres to the damaged area.
+Whatever type of patch you use, you can improve the appearance of the chewed fabric by adding extra fibers to the damaged area.
 This is a slow process, a bit like tapestry, but the results can be rewarding.

 Mending an area like this is not the same as darning.
-Darning works well for small holes but tends to look odd over larger areas.
+Darning works well for small holes, but can look odd over larger areas.
 For best effect, a repair like this should be done subtly.
-Concentrate on the worst areas and use a fine thread carefully matched for colour and shine.
+Concentrate on the worst areas and use a fine thread carefully matched for color and shine.
 Where the weave is exposed, slide it carefully in and out of threads running in the opposite direction.
-Doing this just a few times can dramatically improve the appearance of the garment.
+Doing this a few times can dramatically improve the appearance of the garment.

 Finally, consider using external patches.
-Depending on whereabouts the damage is, you may be able to conceal it with an appliqué, a bit of trimming or even a new pocket.
-What you end up with won’t quite match the garment you had to begin with but it can still look good and carry on being useful.
+Depending on where the damage is, you might conceal it with an appliqué, a bit of trimming or even a new pocket.
+What you end up with won’t quite match the garment you had to begin with, but it can still look good and carry on being useful.